BertrandHustle/WordSearch/WordSearch.md

 	3.1.
 WS will contain a number of key data structures, which are detailed here.

 		3.11.
-Word set: contains the words which are written into the puzzle grid.
+Word set: contains the words which are written into the puzzle puzzle.
 This will also be displayed beneath the puzzle itself (this may be handled on the iOS side).